sesispla/kubernetes-raspberry-pi/README.md

 You set another path in /roles/base/defaults/main.yml.

+7. Copy config.example.yml to config.yml
+* Put a random Kubernetes token (<6 character string>.<16 character string>) into the "token" parameter.
+This token will be used for both master and nodes creation
+* Put your master hostname or IP address in the "master" variable
-7. Create the Kubernetes cluster:
+8. Create the Kubernetes cluster:

 ``` $ ansible-playbook -i hosts master.yml ```

-8. At the end of the output, take note of your cluster token
-8.1 e.g. In "kubeadm join --token=c9eb81.814b8c9be3806002 172.16.0.10", your token is "c9eb81.814b8c9be3806002"

-9. Copy config.example.yml to config.yml
-10. Set your cluster token and master ip (or hostname) in config.yml
-11. Join the nodes to the cluster:
+9. Join the nodes to the cluster:

 ```$ ansible-playbook -i hosts nodes.yml ```

-12. OPTIONAL: The "master.yml" file has copied for you the admin.config file from the master.
+10. OPTIONAL: The "master.yml" file has copied for you the admin.config file from the master.
 This file is required to use kubectl from your computer.
-12.1 Move the file to ${HOME}/.kube/config or use the flag --kubeconfig when calling to kubectl from your computer [More info](http://kubernetes.io/docs/user-guide/kubectl/kubectl_config/)
+* Move the file to ${HOME}/.kube/config or use the flag --kubeconfig when calling to kubectl from your computer [More info](http://kubernetes.io/docs/user-guide/kubectl/kubectl_config/)

-Alternativelly, you can connect to the cluster master and execute kubectl from there.
+* Alternativelly, you can connect to the cluster master and execute kubectl from there.